Skip to content

 By andrewwalsh

 Content advisory: This article includes discussion of traumatic events commonly encountered in community social services, including suicide.
 A youth outreach worker responds to a call about a youth in crisis.
 When they arrive, emergency services are already on scene.
-The situation is stabilized, but distressing details emerge: the youth was found after a suicide attempt.
-The worker completes the required follow-up, documents … Continued
+The situation is stabilized, but distressing details emerge: the youth was found after a suicide attempt. … Continued

 Webinar Recording: The Power of Stress: Building Resilience & Peak Performance